azariah11dev/generative_ai/text_summarizer_api/README.md

 1. ## Install Dependencies
     - from the project root
         - ### If you use regular python:
-        - in the terminal run: pip intall -r requirements.txt
+        - in the terminal run: pip install -r requirements.txt
         - note: If you prefer installing dependencies from pyproject.toml run: pip install .
         - ### If you use uv:
         - in the terminal run: uv sync